 As is an inevitability in our digital age, smartphone will also prove itself invaluable as a shopper information resource in 2016.
 More retailers will deploy information technology in the store, gathering demographic, sociological, geographical, and behavioral data.
 Smart retailers will dig into this Big Data to build actionable insights that drive meaningful shopper interactions.
 Guessing will give way to knowing.
 New systems, such as Retail Logic from SAS, will do this in real time.
 And while we will see continued shopper concern about privacy, more will begin to understand the value received in the exchange.

 In 2016, the Internet of Things will become more of a reality to shoppers.
 They will begin to see the potential as retailers and brands provide real-world, relevant demonstrations of an interconnected life.
 Wearables and sensor-oriented devices will lead the way to greater understanding of and anticipation for the IoT.
 The much-anticipated virtual reality system Rift (from Oculus VR, owned by Facebook) will hasten the adaptation of IoT into the retail marketing mix.

-That place where digital and social and in-store meet will be the power spot for retail brands in 2016.
+That place where the norms of the digital age, social experience and in-store interactions meet will be the power spot for retail brands in 2016.
 It is at this intersection the wired shopper will have the most satisfying experience, enjoying seamless and friction-free movement between platforms and places.
 With innovations such as in-store mobile imaging and Apple product-driven kiosks from Aila Technologies, retail marketers will create robust, dynamic destinations digitally and in-world.
 The goal is a retail environment where messaging and activity (and pricing!) are consistent regardless of brand entry-point.